smattymatty/mathew-storm-site/writing_content/Chapter 16 - The Breaking.md

 Hunger.

 The word was too small for what moved through muscle and bone.
 Four days without feeding.
-Four days of silence, of building, of patience.
-Four days of WAITING while the scent of living things filtered down through stone, while footsteps echoed above, while the world forgot what lived below.
+Four days of silence, of patience.
+Four days of WAITING while the scent of living things filtered down through stone, while the world forgot what lived below.

 The wall was in the way.

-Stone that had contained, that had pressed inward for years, that had shaped every movement into smaller and smaller circles until even thinking felt like confinement.

 The Minotaur's head lowered.
 Horns that could gouge stone, that had learned their strength through years of testing every surface, every weakness.
 Muscles that had grown powerful from endless movement through impossible angles.